 | Best For | German and Central European restaurants wanting local network exposure at moderate cost |

-Quandoo operates across 12 countries with particular strength in Germany, Austria, UK, Australia, and parts of Asia-Pacific.
-Visit Quandoo for Restaurants for more information.
+Quandoo operated across 12 countries with particular strength in Germany, Austria, UK, Australia, and parts of Asia-Pacific.
+With the planned shutdown, restaurants previously considering Quandoo should evaluate Resos, TheFork (for marketplace discovery), or Superb instead.

 Why choose Quandoo: